devops-den/emqx-kafka-mongo-messaging-app/README.md

 ### Step 4: Writing event into Kafka topic

+Run the producer client to write a few events into your topic.
+By default, each line you enter will result in a separate event being written to the topic.
 A Kafka client communicates with the Kafka brokers via the network for writing (or reading) events.
-Once received, the brokers will store the events in a durable and fault-tolerant manner for as long as you need—even forever.
+Once the brokers receive the events, they will store them for as long as you need—even forever.

-Run the console producer client to write a few events into your topic.
-By default, each line you enter will result in a separate event being written to the topic.

 ```
 bin/kafka-console-producer.sh --topic emqx-to-kafka --bootstrap-server localhost:9092
 >
 ```

-> **_NOTE:_** Here `>` means, it entered into a prompt and asking you to enter messages.
-Those messages will be sent to Kafka broker and into the specified topic.
+> **_NOTE:_** In this case, `>` indicates that it entered a prompt and requested that you add messages, which will be transmitted to the designated topic and the Kafka broker.

-Example output,
+Example instance,
 ```
 devops@LAPTOP-JF1PIDLR:/usr/local/kafka$ bin/kafka-console-producer.sh --topic emqx-to-kafka --bootstrap-server localhost:9092
 >